isc-projects/stork/doc/install.rst

 communication with the database.
 Other settings have the following meaning:

-* ``require`` - use secure communication but do not verify the server's identity unless the root certificate location is specified and that certificate exists If the root certificate exists, the behavior is the same as  in case of `verify-ca` mode
+* ``require`` - use secure communication but do not verify the server's identity unless the root certificate location is specified and that certificate exists.
+  If the root certificate exists, the behavior is the same as  in case of `verify-ca` mode
 * ``verify-ca`` - use secure communication and verify the server's identity by